-The boys have many opportunities to perform within school, as we stage a variety of formal and informal concerts across the year as well as singing at St Margaret’s Church, Westminster Abbey for our Festival of Lessons and Carols and for our Summer Concert at St John’s Smith Square.
-There are also significant opportunities for tours and competitions outside school, in which Westminster has seen great success in recent years: our Senior Choir, Westminster Boys’ Choir, frequently performs at prominent London venues and they have appeared in concert with the English Chamber Orchestra, The City of London Choir, the Royal Philharmonic Orchestra and The London Mozart Players.
+The boys have many opportunities to perform within school, as we stage a variety of formal and informal concerts across the year as well as singing at St Margeret’s, Westminster Abbey for our Festival of Lessons and Carols and for our Summer Concert at St John’s Smith Square There are also significant opportunities for tours and competitions outside of school, in which Westminster has seen great success in recent years: our Senior Choir, Westminster Boys’ Choir, frequently performs at prominent London venues and they have appeared in concert with the English Chamber Orchestra, The City of London Choir, the Royal Philharmonic Orchestra and The London Mozart Players.
 They have been finalists in the BBC Radio 3 Choir of the Year Competition three times, have performed live on television and have gone on tours throughout Europe, Canada, South Africa, South America, the USA and China.

 Additionally, our proximity to some of the world’s most exciting music venues on the South Bank and in the West End means that there are regular opportunities to arrange school trips to various contemporary concerts and classical recitals, extending the boys’ musical horizons.